zachj1582/vanillajs-1-afternoon/Part1/README.md

 ### Instructions

-- Create a variable at the top of the document, outside the `play` function that is equal to an empty array.
+- Create a variable at the top of the document, outside the `play` function, that is equal to an empty array.
 - In the `play` function, add the current player's value (`X` or `O`) to the array we defined above at the index of `clickedId`.
     - ex.
 If the top left square was clicked by player `X`, we would expect `X` to be added to the array at index 0.
     - ex.
 If the very center square was clicked by player `O`, we would expect `O` to be added to the array at index 4.
-- Console.log the array in your function to keep track of it's current value.
+- `console.log` the array in your function to keep track of it's current value.

 <details>
 <summary>